What Causes Bad Habits? They’re Just the Symptom of Something Else.

 Break Bad Habits with Simple Awareness.

 The key to getting control of your bad habits is to become aware of them.
-To become aware of both the emotional cues that are triggering them – and making you more likely to respond habitually.
+To become aware of both the emotional cues that are triggering them – the thing that causes bad habits – and making you more likely to respond habitually.
 And to become conscious of how you can manipulate your biological habit loop with a different response.

 It all starts with this awareness.
 And once you’ve turned that light on, you’ll be combating your bad habits in no time.